The Graduation Ceremony

 You walk to the centre of the stage, where the Chancellor will be standing, for the degree to be conferred or the postgraduate/graduate diploma/certificate or diploma to be awarded.

-You will then walk to the Vice-Chancellor who will hand you your parchment and shake your hand, before you go down the stairs in the centre of the stage.
+You will then walk to the Vice-Chancellor, who will shake your head, before you go down the stairs in the centre of the stage.
 Your parchment will be given to you offstage and you will then return to your seat as directed by the marshals.
 The parchment carries the University seal and certifies the conferral of the degree or award of the diploma or certificate.

 Your trencher or bonnet is worn throughout the remainder of the ceremony, except during the singing of the National Anthem.